zacharski/cpsc405/logLikelihood.md

 We interpret this as meaning that it is somewhat surprising how many times Trump used the word *going* given how often that word occurs in Obama's speeches.
 It is also surprising that Trump uses *I* and *very* as often as he does.
 On the other hand, it is surprising that Obama uses *who* and *the* as often as he does given how often those words appear in Trump's speeches.

 ### 8 years ago in PHP
-8 years ago, I implemented this in PHP.
-The sites is [Online Text Comparator](http://guidetodatamining.com/ngramAnalyzer/comparator.php).
+8 years ago, I implemented this in PHP. (back then, it was still in the days when PHP was cool)The sites is [Online Text Comparator](http://guidetodatamining.com/ngramAnalyzer/comparator.php).
 The source code is in [this github repo](https://github.com/zacharski/ngramAnalyzer).
 On the bottom of the webpage you can try some texts I uploaded and compare the Lotus Sutra to Walden, for example.

 # Your task: a parallel implementation.
 You are to implement the formula Dr. Dunning gives to compare 2 texts.
 For example: